Varunyadavgithub/DSA-150-Fundamentals/README.md

 ## 📂 Hard

 1. Print a Pascal’s Triangle.
 2. Print a Matrix with Zigzag Pattern.
 3. Print a Pattern of Alternating Characters in Rows.
 4. Print a Number Pyramid Pattern with Characters.
 5. Print a Pattern with Diagonal Lines.
 6. Print a Cross Pattern of Stars with Diagonals.
 7. Print a Pattern with Increasing Characters in Columns.
 8. Print a Matrix with Zigzag Pattern of Stars.
 9. Checking if a Number is a Lychrel Number.
+10. Checking if a Number is a Harshad (Niven) Number.

 ---